Top Sportsbook Apps in Pennsylvania

-Barstool Sportsbook - Not Live Yet
+Barstool Sportsbook - Live in Pennsylvania!

 Currently, Barstool Sportsbook is not live and taking bets.
 This review and promo code coverage is speculation and projection based on what we've seen from other mobile sportsbooks thus far.
 We expect Barstool Sportsbook to attempt a launch prior to the NFL season, but we have no indication when the app will go live.
 We will be updating this page as news is released.